zng-ui/zng/TODO/_current.md

 ## TODO

-* Trace cause of stuck loop in error message of loop monitor.
 * Identify the scrollbar bug.
 * Fix the scrollbar bug.

-## Done

-* Refactored loop monitor to force poll/render when stuck.
+## Refactored loop monitor to force poll/render when stuck

+* Restore from force mode if recovered?
+* Trace widget name.
+* Trace widget constructor functions (add this to inspector?).